danielharrell/open-eyes-lect-2017-18/Open.md

-figures made of wood come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape measure by any part of its side, no matter how small.[^AristotleWonder.]
+figures made of wood come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape measure by any part of its side, no matter how small.[^AristotleWonder].
 The wonder, in each case, is how such a thing is possible. <!--Later point out that this isn't really possible, on a certain philosophical explanation--> Once we learn how, we can give what we